iHuraira/platinum-pseudomonas-rnaseq/README.md

-### 📄 README.md Draft for Your Snakemake RNA-seq Pipeline

 # 🧬 RNA-Seq Pipeline: Gene Expression Profiling of *Pseudomonas aeruginosa* Under Platinum Nanoparticle Exposure

 This repository contains a Snakemake-based pipeline for analyzing RNA-seq data related to the effect of long-term exposure to platinum nanoparticles (PtNPs) on the gene expression of *Pseudomonas aeruginosa* PAO1.